Twenty Worlds

 • Language: English

-Niall Deacon is an astronomy researcher and writer, and lives in Heidelberg, Germany with his wife and two guinea pigs.
+Niall Deacon is an astronomy researcher and writer, and lives in Heidelberg, Germany.
+His research focuses on failed stars called brown dwarfs and giant planets orbiting other stars.